The Evolution of Essays: From Shakespeare to Social Media

 Frequently Asked Questions About the Evolution of Essays

 The essay as a distinct literary form is credited to the French philosopher Michel de Montaigne, who published his Essais in 1580.
 Montaigne invented the personal, exploratory essay using first-person voice, digression, and self-examination as core tools.
 In England, Francis Bacon followed with his Essays in 1597, establishing a more aphoristic and formal style.
-While Shakespeare did not write essays himself, his era’s intellectual culture — shaped by Renaissance humanism, the printing press, and vernacular literacy — was the exact environment in which the essay form flourished and first reached significant audiences.
+While Shakespeare did not write essays himself, his era’s intellectual culture — shaped by Renaissance humanism, the printing press, and vernacular literacy — was the exact environment in which the essay form flourished.

 During the Enlightenment (roughly 1685–1815), the essay became a primary vehicle for public intellectual debate.
 Periodicals like The Spectator (Addison and Steele, 1711) and The Tatler made essay writing a mass-market phenomenon.
 Essays became tools of political philosophy — John Locke’s Essay Concerning Human Understanding (1689) and David Hume’s essays shaped the period’s defining intellectual debates.
 The essay’s audience expanded from educated elites to a growing literate middle class, permanently broadening both the form’s reach and its democratic potential.